 Seeking Compensation for Your Losses

 Injured auto accident victims may be able to seek compensation for damages including, but not limited to, medical expenses, lost income and benefits, hospitalization, rehabilitative treatment, permanent injuries, disabilities, past and future pain and suffering, etc. When you lose a loved one in an auto accident due to the wrongdoing or negligence of another individual or party, you may be able to file a wrongful death claim seeking compensation for damages such as lost future income, medical costs, loss of guidance, funeral expenses and pain and suffering, etc.

-If you or a loved one has been injured in an auto accident or if you have lost a loved one in an auto accident caused by a reckless driver or due to someone else’s negligence, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options, and also fight hard to recover just compensation for you.
+If you or a loved one has been injured in an auto accident or if you have lost a loved one in an auto accident caused by a reckless driver or due to someone else’s negligence, the experienced New York auto accident attorney at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options, and also fight hard to recover just compensation for you.